Marte’s homer gives Marlins 3-2 win over Blue Jays

 James Hoyt (1-0) got the final two outs in the eighth for the win, and Brandon Kintzler pitched a perfect ninth for his eighth save.

-Jon Berti homered for Miami, which moved back above .500 with the win.
+Jon Berti homered for Miami, which moved back above .500 at 16-15.
 It had dropped its last eight home games.

+Manager Don Mattingly said he thought Monday’s 5-3 win over Jacob deGrom and the New York Mets was a big energy boost for the team.

+“You can feel that energy in our clubhouse today and on the field,” he said.
+“And to be able to pull a win just adds to it.”

 Robbie Ray made his debut for Toronto, pitching 3 1/3 innings in relief of Julian Merryweather.
 Ray, who came over in a trade with the Diamondbacks on Monday, allowed two runs, one earned, and four hits.